 Alongside the measures we have put in place we ask that everyone that comes on-site takes an active role in ensuring their safety and the safety of others.
 Everyone on site is asked to:

-Applications are still being accepted and processed for all courses.
+Applications are open for adult and part-time courses running this year and applications are now open for full-time courses and higher education courses starting in September 2021.
 For more information on how to apply, visit our application hub.

 Our courses continue to run, so you can apply and start your studies with us.